Company Seven.

 The finest refracting telescopes are now made in the U.S.A. by 1) Roland Christen's Astro-Physics company, a manufacturer of the world class triplet apochromatic refractors (with such unprecedented demand that waiting lists for deliveries averages years!) and by 2) Al Nagler's TeleVue Optics, pioneers of the ultra versatile 3 and 4 inch Achromatic and Apochromatic refractors.
 And from Japan there are "Takahashi" and "Vixen" who were the among first to make affordable high performance Apos available to the serious amateur, bucking the f15 Achromat trend by introducing much faster f ratio lines of 3 inch and up to 6 inch Calcium Fluorite Crown Doublet (and later the Takahashi FCT Triplet) Apochromat telescopes in the early 1980's.
 One good sign is the TeleVue Optics who opened a subsidiary Vixen North America to import the more costly Japanese made Vixen brand of Achromat and highly regarded 102 Fluorite 4 inch Apochromatic refractors; Company Seven is pleased to see (and offer) these and some other telescopes back on the market.

 11. Reflecting Telescopes are arranged as an open tube system which employs two reflecting mirrors to form the primary image.
 The reflecting design originated with an English mathematician although it was first constructed by Sir Isaac Newton (hence Newtonian.
-This system employs two mirrors; a Parabolic "Primary" mirror (its diameter - or aperture - is the factor by which most telescopes are described, hence an 8" telescope has a primary mirror 8" or 20cm in diameter).
-The Primary mirror of the telescope is precisely mounted in a Cell at the rear of the telescope.
+This system employs two mirrors; a parabolic Primary Mirror (its diameter, termed aperture, is the property by which most telescopes are described, hence an eight inch telescope has a primary mirror 8 inches or 20cm in diameter).
+The primary mirror of the telescope is precisely mounted in a Cell at the rear of the telescope.
 The light entering the telescope is gathered and then reflects forward in a converging beam, to the Secondary Mirror which is positioned near the front of the telescope.
-The light from the Primary mirror is then reflected out to the side of the telescope achieving focus at a point beyond the focuser.
-An eyepiece for viewing, or if designed with adequate "back focus" a camera for photography is placed at the focuser.
+The light from the primary mirror is then reflected out to the side of the telescope achieving focus at a point beyond the focuser.
+An eyepiece for viewing, or if designed with adequate “back focus” a camera for photography is placed at the focuser.

 The Focal (or f ratio of Aperture (mirror diameter) to Focal Length is typically somewhere between 1 to 4, or 1 to 8.
-The most popular consumer reflecting telescopes include traditional "Newtonian" (first made by Sir Isaac Newton) and the simpler and less costly "Dobson" variation; the focuser of these telescopes is at the side of the telescope near the front.
+The most popular consumer reflecting telescopes include traditional “Newtonian” (first made by Sir Isaac Newton) and the simpler and less costly Dobson style variation; the focuser of these telescopes is at the side of the telescope near the front.
 Other more costly reflecting designs include the Classical Cassegrain, where the primary mirror has a perforation in the middle thereby permitting light from the secondary mirror to reflect through the primary mirror and into a focuser at the rear of the telescope.
 The typical Newtonian telescope will be mated to a suitable German Equatorial mount.
-Those systems used by amateurs are commonly between 6" and 10" aperture since the larger telescopes are so bulky, and require heavy mounts that cost and poor portability constrain their popularity.
-The Newtonian reached its peak popularity in the 1970's before more transportable and economical alternatives (most notably the "Dobsonian") became available.
+Those systems used by amateurs are commonly between 6” and 10” aperture since the larger telescopes are so bulky, and require heavy mounts that cost and poor portability constrain their popularity.

 Reflectors may make up with quantity what they lack in efficiency however, these are particularly desirable instruments when a great deal of light gathering power is needed.
 Experienced astronomers generally suggest that at least a 6 inch aperture telescope of good quality (in suburban skies 8 inch aperture or larger) with focal ratios of between f6 to f8 be considered for uses astronomy if you are to have any hope of observing recognizable deep sky objects (assuming the local skies are dark) and the changing features on the major planets.
 Consider that an 8 inch reflector at f6 is physically just as lengthy as a 6 inch f8 telescope.
 And yet the 8 inch model (of similar design) will have a 56% increase in light gathering power over the 6 inch model, yet the difference in price between the two sizes may be only 20 or 25%.

-The popular "Dobson" style is a variant of the Newtonian reflector characterized by the use of a simple Alt-Azimuth mounting, lightweight thin Primary mirror, and modestly priced components.
+The Equatorial Newtonian reached its peak popularity in the 1970's, this was before more transportable and economical alternative Dobson style (or “Dobsonian”) arrangement became available.
+The Dobson is a variant of the Newtonian reflector characterized by the use of a simple Alt–Azimuth mounting, lightweight thin Primary mirror, and modestly priced components.
 This evolved from a goal of San Francisco sidewalk astronomer John Dobson during the 1970's.
 He wanted to get the most telescope possible into the hands of the local amateur astronomer, for the lowest relative cost.
 As the popularity of this arrangement increased, so did the variation of design and features.
-The Dobsonian telescope consists of the optical tube assembly riding on a simple wooden alt-azimuth trunnion.
+The Dobsonian telescope consists of the optical tube assembly riding on a simple wooden alt–azimuth trunnion.
 The "Dob" base is commonly made of particle board, or laminated hardwood with Teflon bearings; smoothness of balanced movement up/down, left/right are critical to success with these telescopes.
 The optical tubes are typically made of weatherproofed cardboard (Sonotube), plastic, or rolled metal, and may be have a length of from 40 up to 80 or so inches (100 to 200cm) with an outside diameter between 8 to 20 inches.

 These more sophisticated Dobsons may incorporate composites for light weight, fans to acclimate the primary mirror faster, heaters (to keep dew from forming), even computer controlled tracking systems!
 A healthy adult can manage about an 18 to 20 inch (or larger) truss telescope since with current technology the bulk and weight of the glass or ceramic mirror remains the limiting concerns.
 Never before has the enthusiastic amateur community contributed so much, so rapidly to the evolution of a telescope design.

-The most popular size reflectors for newcomers to the hobby are the 6"f8 and 8"f6 models.
-Since each telescope has a focal length of 48 inches then the physical length of the two telescopes are similar.
+The most popular size reflectors for newcomers to the hobby had been the 6 inch f8 and 8 inch f6 models.
+However, in recent years several 10 inch f/4.9 models have become very popular at Company Seven, here recognized as “the sweet spot” balance of performance and portability.
+Since each telescope has a focal length of about 48 inches then the physical length of these telescopes are similar.
 The price difference between common beginner 6 and 8 inch Dobsonian is only about $100 while there is a 50% or more increase in light gathering power favoring the 8 inch over the 6.
 So we suggest beginners consider the 8 inch f6 at a minimum if they seek a good, economical, telescope and are comfortable with the other characteristics of these telescopes.
+Those interested in observing deep sky objects should aim for the 10 inch models.

-The best made Dobson telescopes with apertures up to 10 inch include those made with rolled metal tubes offered by Orion.
-The best larger Dobson telescopes include the truss tube telescopes made by Obsession, Star Master, and by Astro-Systems.
+The best overall Dobson telescopes with apertures up to 10 inch that we offer include those made with a straight rolled metal tube wall offered by Orion.
+The best larger Dobson telescopes include the truss tube telescopes made by Obsession, Star Master, and by Astro–Systems, though in recent years the Orion 'g' series tracking and go to telescopes have earned much acclaim.
 If you attend any major "Star Party" or "Starwatch" event such as those organized by astronomy clubs then you will see large (up to 30 inch or larger!) well made Dobson telescopes providing breath taking views of galaxies, nebulae and more.

-Other Thoughts: reflecting telescopes are best suited for astronomy, these are impractical for terrestrial uses due to the awkward position of the focuser, inverted image, and the relatively long distance from target required to come to focus.
-These telescopes even as small as 6 or 8 inches in aperture may be too lengthy to fit into some cars; and these or larger telescopes may be more bulky than many adults or children wish to manage.
+Other Thoughts: Reflecting telescopes are best suited for applications in astronomy.
+These are impractical for terrestrial uses due to the awkward position of the focuser, their reversed and inverted image, and the relatively long distance from target required to focus.
+These telescopes even as small as 6 or 8 inches in aperture may be too lengthy to fit into some very small cars, and these or larger telescopes may be more bulky than many adults or children wish to manage.
 Focal ratios of between f5 to f6 provide good versatility, as they grow to f7 and longer these become awkward for many and limit the field of view more and more although at f7 or more their contrast can improve to provide refractor like views of the planets, and moon.
 We recommend no Newtonian to adults or teens smaller than 6 inches for astronomy unless the Moon and Sun (with safe solar filter) are the only objects of interest.

-Assembly, Maintenance: there may be as many as 28 adjustments to be made in order to properly install and to center the optics of a reflecting telescope.
+Assembly, Maintenance: there may be as many as 28 adjustments to be made in order to properly install and to center the optics of a reflecting telescope – we counted as we check newly arrived telescopes at Company Seven!
 Most of the mirror (or Catadioptric) telescopes sold will have optics that are not properly aligned when delivered; it may prove to be quite a challenge for those who are not familiar with the procedure to assemble and collimate such telescopes properly.
 Due to inconsistencies of quality control at mass production factories some poorly made telescopes simply can not be properly aligned without substantial modification.
-Company Seven will adjust this as is needed during our normal checkout procedure however, if we have to ship the telescope out to a customer we (and the documentation) do provide guidance on how to assemble and align the optics (collimate) of the telescope.
+Company Seven will adjust this as is needed during our routine quality control checkout procedures however, if we have to ship the telescope from our shop to a customer then we (and the documentation) do provide guidance on how to assemble and align the optics (collimate) of the telescope.
 Once assembled and collimated then a well made telescope should not go out of collimation on its own, but careful transport should be considered.
 We often observe amateurs at Star Parties spending quite a while tinkering with their mirror telescopes, hoping to improve the collimation.

 Finally, consider these mirrors are exposed to the elements.
 We do not suggest regular exposure of mirror telescopes to salt air by the seashore unless one accepts the probability that the mirror(s) coatings will have to be stripped and recoated every few years or more.